-Few careers offer as strong career satisfaction as nursing does.
+Few careers offer as strong career satisfaction as nursing with Clipboard Health does.
 Above-average pay and flexible schedules are common benefits; however, for most, the opportunity to impact the lives of others is at the top of the list.
 You’ve decided on the career – now how do you ace your interview?
 Most applicants do not take the time to prepare responses to commonly asked nursing interview questions – put in the work now, and you’ll land the interview later.

 1. Why Did You Decide to Become a Nurse?